labgrid-project/labgrid/doc/configuration.rst

   - image (str): The key in :ref:`images <labgrid-device-config-images>` containing the path of an image to bootstrap onto the target
   - usb_loader (srt): The key in :ref:`images <labgrid-device-config-images>` containing the path of an image to bootstrap onto the target

-NetworkUSBStorageDriver
+USBStorageDriver
 ~~~~~~~~~~~~~~~~~~~~~~~
-A NetworkUSBStorageDriver allows access to a USB stick or similar local or
+A USBStorageDriver allows access to a USB stick or similar local or
 remote device.

 Binds to: